 - Like to read and write technical texts in English

 - Are persistent and willing to work several years of your life on a project that many people will never understand

 - Like to present your work to academic audiences, e.g., at international conferences, and to non-academic audiences (to increase the number of people that understand your work)

 The goal of applicants should be to pursue academic research at the highest level and to obtain a PhD degree within four to five years.
 The working language of the lab is English.
 Knowing German is not required (but helpful to enjoy life outside of the lab).
 PhD students at University of Stuttgart have the opportunity to take courses but are not required to do so.
-The positions are available from September 2019, and will be filled as soon as we find suitable candidates.
+The positions will be filled as soon as we find suitable candidates.
 PhD students are paid a competitive salary (according to TV-L E13 level).

 How to Apply?

-Please send your application, including CV and transcripts of your grades, to email@example.com.
+Please send your application, including CV and transcripts of your studies, to firstname.lastname@example.org.